 Pros And Cons Of Lumbar Packs

 There are advantages to lumber/waist fishing packs like this.

 I personally wear a waist pack most of the time and I do it because I found that it’s the only pack that doesn’t make my shoulders ache at the end of a long day on the water.

-The problem with a fishing vest, as well as chest packs, and shoulder sling packs for me is that they all put pressure on my shoulders and on my back.
-I’m often on the river for 280 days a years which means 7 days a week for sometimes 40 days straight and after time all that weight causes back and shoulder issues.
+The problem with a fishing vest, as well as chest packs, and shoulder sling packs is that they all put pressure on my shoulders and on my back.
+I’m often on the river for 280 days a year which means 7 days a week for sometimes 40 days straight and over time all that weight causes back and shoulder issues.

 I also like that the Lumber and Hip packs are easy to shift the pack around to your side or to your lower back area to get it out of the way when you are not using it.

 The disadvantage to a waist pack is that you can easily submerge it when wading deep or crossing in water that is over your waist.
 This can result in a pack full of water, or even boxes of flies and other gear soaked and maybe even ruined.

 There are Waterproof or submersible waist packs which are a great option if you really want to keep your gear dry.